marcospolanco/ai-native-organizations/CLEAR.md

 The CLEAR method offers a shared language between entrepreneurs, engineers, and AI.
 It defines how your product behaves before anyone writes a line of code.
 It replaces chaos with structure:

-Context → Layout → Engineer → Assess → Run
+Context → Layout → Execute → Assess → Run

 The CLEAR method is a structured, prompt-driven approach for iteratively developing an application.
 Each step in the process is initiated by a specific, well-defined prompt to ensure clarity and traceable outputs.